phmesquita/guisu/README.md

 # guisu

-This application is only a Graphic User interface - Seismic Unix
+This application is just a graphical user interface

 _____________________________________________________